-Nearly two decades and multiple Dove Award Nominations after that initial writing session, there have been some personnel changes, but the message and the humor remain the same.
+More than two decades and multiple Dove Award Nominations after that initial writing session, there have been some personnel changes, but the message remains the same.
 The group continues to play and create strictly Gospel/Bluegrass music, adamant that God deserves the fruits of the gifts He has provided, and they should be used solely for His glory.
 The members maintain a fun-lovin’ and crowd-pleasin’ attitude focused on the message of the gospel of Jesus Christ.

 Please visit the Awards Page to view the band’s discography and accolades.